 It’s time to get that blog up and running 🙂

 2. It’s time to choose a domain name for your new blog.
-Once you click “get started” you’ll be taken to a page where you’ll choose your domain name.
+You’ll see a page where you’ll choose your domain name in the “search domain” bar.
 Go ahead and key in the name you picked and click “Search”.

 What if the Domain Name I Want Is Not Available